 An application must be filed with the County Assessor on or before April 1 of the assessment year for which the exemption is requested.
 If the property is acquired after March 1 and before July 1, the application must be filed within 30 days of acquisition or use.
 If the application is not filed on time, it may be filed no later than Dec.
 31 if a late filing fee accompanies the application.

 Qualified organizations may also claim a property tax exemption on real or personal property held under a lease.
 The lessee, not the owner, must file an application with the County Assessor.
 Filing requirements are basically the same as for owners.

-The primary purpose and activity of these organizations is to provide charity.
+- The primary purpose and activity of these organizations is to provide charity.
 Generally, volunteers serve to further the goals of the organization.
-The County assessor examines the documents of each individual applicant and determines eligibility on a case-by-case basis.
+The Assessor examines the documents of each individual applicant and determines eligibility on a case-by-case basis.

 If you have questions, or wish to file, you can contact our office at 503-655-8671 and ask for assistance with the Property Tax Exemption, or download an Information Circular about Property Tax Exemptions for Special Organizations.